Contentful Personalization & Analytics

 var body: some View {

-OptimizedEntry(entry: entry, trackTaps: true) { resolvedEntry in
+OptimizedEntry(entry: entry) { resolvedEntry in

 CTAHeader(entry: resolvedEntry)